alpacahq/alpaca-py/README.md

 **Listing All Accounts**

-The BrokerClient::list_accounts method allows you to list all the brokerage accounts under your management.
-The method takes an optional parameter search_parameters which requires a ListAccountsRequest object.
+The ``BrokerClient.list_accounts`` method allows you to list all the brokerage accounts under your management.
+The method takes an optional parameter ``search_parameters`` which requires a ``ListAccountsRequest`` object.
 This parameter allows you filter the list of accounts returned.

 ```python
 from alpaca.broker.client import BrokerClient